BioTrash/sd-lora-trainer-XPU-compatible/README.md

 Create venv with correct version of python:

-`python -m venv .venv && cd .venv`
+`python -m venv .venv && cd .venv` remember to activate the venv via `source bin/activate` there will be several files, use the one fit for your shell, likely bash.

 Install all dependencies using: